-In the fall of 2016, the Company was awarded a Conservation Innovation Grant from the National Resources Conservation Service, a division of the United States Department of Agriculture.
-The grant became effective on December 2, 2016 and expired on September 30, 2020 as defined in the agreement.
-In 2019, the Company was awarded an additional grant for the CIG that expires on September 30, 2022.
-Under the terms of the grants, the Company receives reimbursement for certain expenses associated with the Soil Restoration Notes offerings that were issued (see Note F), developing additional innovative note products, and other qualified expenses.
-The payments under the grants during the years ended December 31, 2021 and 2020 were approximately \$164,000 and \$260,000, respectively, and have been included as grant revenue in the accompanying statements of income.
+In 2019, the Company was awarded an additional grant for the CIG that expires in 2023.
+Subsequent to year end, the grant was extended through 2024.
+Under the terms of the grant, the Company receives reimbursement for certain expenses associated with the Soil Restoration Notes offerings that were issued (see Note F), developing additional innovative note products, and other qualified expenses.
+The payments under the grants during the years ended December 31, 2022 and 2021 were approximately \$123,000 and \$164,000, respectively, and have been included as grant revenue in the accompanying statements of income.
 Given the contingent nature of the grants the Company has not recorded the full grant amounts as an asset related to future reimbursement payments.
-The Company has recorded a receivable from the grants totaling \$135,386 and \$66,549 at December 31, 2021 and 2020, respectively, which is included in prepaids and other assets in the accompanying financial statements.
+The Company has recorded a receivable from the grants totaling \$75,390 and \$135,386 at December 31, 2022 and 2021, respectively, which is included in prepaids and other assets in the accompanying financial statements.

-NOTE M - RECLASSIFICATIONS
+NOTE M - EMPLOYMENT AGREEMENT